Tips and tricks for setting up TV speakers

-The most important facts in brief
+The most important information in brief

-- HDMI ARC/eARC offer the best sound quality with remote control - Bluetooth for wireless flexibility, aptX Low Latency reduces synchronization problems
+• HDMI ARC/eARC offer the best sound quality with remote control – Bluetooth for wireless flexibility, aptX Low Latency reduces synchronization problems

-The front speakers should be positioned as close to ear level as possible to ensure the best sound.
-This ensures that the highs and mids are optimally audible.
+The front speakers should be positioned at ear level if possible to ensure the best sound quality.
+This ensures that the treble and mid-range frequencies are optimally audible.
 In addition, the speakers should be positioned evenly to the left and right of the TV to achieve a balanced sound image.
-The distance to the wall is also crucial.
-If speakers are too close to the wall, the sound can be distorted by reflections, which can lead to a booming or unclear sound.
+The distance from the wall is also crucial.
+If speakers are too close to the wall, the sound can be distorted by reflections, which can lead to a boomy or unclear sound.
 A certain distance from the wall helps to minimize these reflections and ensures better sound clarity.

 Subwoofer positioning